July 20, 2021, by Shweta

 Adjusting to The Academic Step-Up of Uni

 The journey from school-goer to university student is rife with challenges.
 And that’s not including the academic hurdles.
-Pursuing a higher education will offer you a lifetime of opportunities, experiences and lessons learnt.
-Of these, the academic step-up is one of the most obvious road-blocks and one that is easily overcome.
+We know that this year may still look very different for some of you but Pursuing a higher education will offer you a lifetime of opportunities, experiences and lessons learnt.
+Of these, the adjusting to the academic step-up is one of the most obvious road-blocks and one that is easily overcome.
 With time and support, you should be able to efficiently adjust to your course.
 However, we, the Student Life team, strive to make your transition into university a little easier.
 With that in mind, today we’ll be talking about the academic step-up from school to university.

 Varying teaching methods

 While your schooling may have taught you what to think, university will teach you how to think.
 Learning is significantly more self-directed and interactive at university level.
 Your ability to engage right off the bat will typically depend on the curriculum you studied prior to university.
 But, wherever you’ve come from, university teaching will always be a little different than what you’re used to.
 One of the most effective ways to adjust to this is to find your learning style.
 Here’s a fun little quiz to help you figure it out: http://www.educationplanner.org/students/self-assessments/learning-styles-quiz.shtml.
 The crux of it is to figure out how you like to learn and how to best inculcate that into your course; this can mean mastering Anki or making your own notes.